-In her new position, Chaddock will work closely with the president’s office, dean of faculty, student affairs, and other areas on institutional strategies to ensure the college is a diverse and welcoming community.
+In their new position, Chaddock will work closely with the president’s office, dean of faculty, student affairs, and other areas on institutional strategies to ensure the college is a diverse and welcoming community.

 “I am interested in creating space for institutional conversations in the private and public spheres around diversity, inclusion, equity, and social justice,” Chaddock says.
 “Lots of great work has already taken place at the college, and I am excited to spend time with students, faculty, staff, alumni and community to discover new ways to advance the mission of Rhodes.”